OsnaCS/plantex/README.md

 for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 Development will probably stop after the practical has ended.
 If there is enough interest in the game idea, the game is probably rewritten from scratch (the code in this repository often is far from optimal).
 Don't hesitate to make suggestions or file PRs, though!
-Just keep in mind the status of this project...
+Just keep the status of this project in mind ...